 Colle dell’Agnello (2,744 m / 9,003 ft)

-The Cima Coppi was planned as the Colle dell’Angelo and included in the 19th stage – which also contain the Sampeyre and the Izoard passes.
+The Cima Coppi was planned as the Colle dell’Angelo and included in the 19th stage – which also contained the Sampeyre and the Izoard passes.
 But, the previous day it was snowing heavily on Agnello, and the accumulated snow has a few kilometers from the summit.
-The avalanche made the road impassable, and even trapped some of the race caravan travelling a few hours ahead of the race.
-As a result, it was decided to end the stage just part way up the Agnello in Ponte Chianale where an intermediate sprint had been planned.
+The avalanche made the road impassable and even trapped some of the race caravan traveling a few hours ahead of the race.
+As a result, it was decided to end the stage just partway up the Agnello in Ponte Chianale where an intermediate sprint had been planned.